millwardesque/overgrowth/readme.md

 .
 Game restart
 .
 Player drawn in front of weeds
 - Difficulty over time
+	- If not enough open columns to increase weeds / batch, increase growth rate
+	- Score multiplier for chaining different columns?
+	- Score multiplier for stalling plants?
 - Balance
 	- Growth rates
 	- Stay alive forever by sitting in one spot